Mid-year reviews are the half-time huddle of your performance Superbowl.

 If your company doesn’t require mid-year reviews, do them anyway.
 If your boss doesn’t have one planned for you, why not ask for one?

 They’re great times to summarize, celebrate, challenge, and inspire.
 If you’re not convinced or need help getting started read last year’s post: How to Conduct a Meaningful Mid-Year Review.

-Use this time to ask great questions that inspire deeper thinking and build a meaningful connection.
+Use this mid-year review time to ask great questions that inspire deeper thinking and build a meaningful connection.